-and text to be transformed into phrase-level HTML, apply an appropriate dispatcher to them, and wrap the results as p elements.
-In fact, the approach we sketched above turns out to be the only one that works, because of another problem-this one caused by XMLSPEC termdef elements occurring in the content of p.
+From what we have said so far, it might appear that there is another way to implement TemplateP, not involving HTML post-processing: we could use patterns to find longest subsequences of XMLSPEC elements and text to be transformed into phrase-level HTML, apply an appropriate dispatcher to them, and wrap the results as p elements.
+In fact, the approach we sketched above is the only one that works, because of another problemthis one caused by XMLSPEC termdef elements occurring in the content of p.
 These elements are used to designate boundaries of formal definitions in a specification.
 As with quote, the processing of a termdef does not create an HTML element-it just returns an anchor element a followed by the sequence resulting from processing the contents.
-This sequence can contain both phrase- and paragraph-level elements.
+This sequence can contain both phraseand paragraph-level elements.
 If termdef elements only occurred surrounded by paragraph-level elements, we could implement TemplateTermdef like TemplateP.
 However, when an occurrence of termdef in p is directly preceded by phrase-producing content and the result produced by the termdef also starts with phrase-level content, the two must be joined into a single HTML paragraph.
 Therefore, to avoid creating spurious paragraph breaks, we define TemplateTermdef to just return the result of recursive processing of its contents.
 The latter joins the surrounding HTML and gets processed in TemplateP to detect the paragraphs.